Daron Malakian and Scars on Broadway: Hiatus, reformation, and second hiatus (2008–2018)

-Dictator (2018–present)
+Dictator (2018–2019)

 On April 16, 2018, Malakian announced the lead single from the second album would be released on April 23.
 The band was re-branded as "Daron Malakian and Scars on Broadway".
 Regarding the change, Malakian stated, "Nobody quit [the band].
 When I first started Scars, I always said that it would be different line-ups from album to album.
 Depends on the type of direction I want to take.
 Different musicians work for different styles.
 That is partly why I added my name in front of the band's."
 On April 23, 2018, Malakian released the official video of the song "Lives", also releasing the release date of the band's second album, titled Dictator, on July 20, 2018.
 The song is meant to commemorate the Armenian genocide and celebrate its survivors.
 The "Lives" music video featured guitarist Orbel Babayan, bassist Niko Chantziantoniou, and drummer Roman Lomtadze, who later joined the band as touring members.

 The album was recorded in 2012, with Malakian explaining the delay by saying "Not knowing what's happening with System has kept me from putting my own stuff out.
 Too much time has passed, and I'm really excited to finally get some music out finally."
 Malakian stated that the new album could have been System of a Down music, however members of the band couldn't agree on musical direction.
 Malakian also confirmed that "Gie mou", a song originally sung by Stamatis Kokotas, was going to be in the album.
 Additionally, he revealed that he was working with a full band for the band's third release, scheduled to begin recording in August.

+Third hiatus and Addicted to the Violence (2024-present)

+In October 2024, Daron Malakian and Scars on Broadway performed twice in California, their first performances since 2019.
+Following these shows, Malakian revealed that the band's third album was already recorded and awaiting release, with plans to release the material by mid-2025.

+Around the same time as these performances, Malakian announced a vinyl reissue of Scars on Broadway's debut album, including two previously released B-Sides, "Scars on Broadway" and "Hungry Ghost", and two unreleased tracks, "Stranger" and "War For Religion".
+A bonus 7" record was also included with the reissue, featuring the 2010 single "Fucking" and another unreleased song, "Shotgun".
+The previously unreleased tracks were released on streaming on December 4, 2024, with the physical vinyl release following in January 2025.

+Their third album Addicted to the Violence was announced on June 6, 2025, and the first single from the album, "Killing Spree", was released the same day.
+The full album was released on July 18, 2025.